cloudflare/templates/examples/edge-cache-html/WordPress Plugin/cloudflare-page-cache/readme.txt

 Adds support for caching pages on Cloudflare and automatic purging when content changes.

 == Description ==
-Integrates with the \"Edge Cache HTML\" Cloudflare Worker to edge-cache the generated HTML for anonymous users (not logged-in) resulting in huge performance gains, particularly on slower hosting.
+Integrates with the \"[Edge Cache HTML](https://github.com/cloudflare/worker-examples/tree/master/examples/edge-cache-html)\" Cloudflare Worker to edge-cache the generated HTML for anonymous users (not logged-in) resulting in huge performance gains, particularly on slower hosting.

 == Installation ==
 # FROM YOUR WORDPRESS DASHBOARD
 1. Visit “Plugins” → Add New
-1. Search for Cloudflare Page Cache
+1. Search for \"Cloudflare Page Cache\"
 1. Activate Cloudflare Page Cache from your Plugins page.

 # FROM WORDPRESS.ORG